Time for some pork on the grill!

 Summer barbecue doesn’t always mean steaks and burgers.
 This simple, tender and delicious BBQ Asian Pork Tenderloin grills up in just 20 minutes.
 Marinate the tenderloins during the day and when you come home it’s a weeknight meal that’s ready in a snap!
 Serve with a side of Fresh Mango Salad and you’ve got a perfect summer meal!

 That’s why this recipe was a game changer, because after all that fun I was having, I was too tired to do much cooking!
-Not only are pork tenderloins an economical (cheap) cut of meat, they’re lean, moist and sooo tasty… all good.
+Not only is pork tenderloin an economical (cheap) cut of meat, it’s lean, moist and sooo tasty… all good.